Vanessa Christie

 About me

-Whatever may be troubling you, I welcome you to get in touch, to see how I can help you.
-I have particular experience of working with relationship and family issues and can help with anxiety, depression and low self-esteem.
+Whatever may be troubling you, I welcome you to get in touch with me, to see how I can help you.

-I have worked as a psychotherapist within an NHS service and I have experience of providing long term counselling to medical professionals.
-I have years of experience in the university sector.
+I have worked as a psychotherapist for adults within an NHS service and have extensive experience in the university sector.

 Alongside my private practice, I work as a counsellor for students at a leading drama school.

-My focus is on creating a warm, non-judgemental and supportive space, where we can think about how you are experiencing your current situation and what might be the best way for you to get to where you would like to be.
+My focus is on creating a warm, non-judgemental and supportive space, where we can think together about how you are experiencing your current situation.

 Training, qualifications & experience

-• I am accredited by the UK Council for Psychotherapy (UKCP) and am a registered member of the British Association for Counselling and Psychotherapy (MBACP).
-These professional bodies have strict codes of ethics and practice, including confidentiality, to which I abide.
+• I am a UKCP Accredited Full Clinical Psychotherapist and a BACP Registered Member.
+These professional bodies have strict codes of ethics and practice, including confidentiality and supervision, to which I abide.

 • I have completed a five year postgraduate academic and clinical training in psychotherapy and counselling and hold a Masters in psychotherapy and counselling (with Distinction) from Regent's University, London.